bmourgui/ehmos/README.md

 This folder contains occurrence data used in the application study on Orthoptera species.
 One file for each survey.

 # analysis
-This folder contains all R scripts needed to reproduce the results of the simulation study (scripts begining with *simu*), the application study (scripts begining with *appli*) and the supplementary analysis (scripts begining with *supp*).
+This folder contains all R scripts needed to reproduce the results of the simulation study (scripts begining with *simu*), the application study (scripts begining with *appli*) and the supplementary analysis about assumption of symmetrical responses (scripts begining with *supp*).
 The numbers indicated the order in which scripts should be run.

 - simu
   - simu01_simulate-data.R: simulate the occurrence data for the 20 virtual species studied in the simulation study.
   - simu02-run-EHMOS.R: code to fit the Explicit Hierarchical Model of Optimum Shifts (EHMOS) to the simulated data.
 Instead of running this script which can take several days to run, the model's outputs (MCMC samples) used to produce the results in the paper can be download at: .